Portsmouth Teaching School Alliance

 How school placements work

-You will spend the autumn and summer term in your host school and then in the spring term you will spend a minimum of 6 weeks in a different school and Key Stage.
+You will spend the autumn and summer term in your host school and then in the spring term you will spend a minimum of 6 weeks in a different Key Stage or setting.

 Financial support isn’t available for this course because it comes with a salary.